 New home, new start: the checklist for your interior

-Whether you are moving out on your own for the first time or you are taking the step to move to a bigger or smaller home: moving is stressful, chaotic and hectic.
-Arguing with your partner because he wants to move that ugly cupboard, that glass coffee table that falls down the stairs or is stuck in a nail, for example.
-It is all part of it.
+Whether you're moving out on your own for the first time or taking the plunge into a larger or smaller home, moving is stressful, chaotic, and hectic.
+Arguing with your partner about moving that ugly cabinet, or that glass coffee table that's falling down the stairs or hitting a nail, for example, is all part of the experience.

-That's why we thought it was time to take some of the worry out of your interior design.
+That's why we thought it was time to give you some help, at least in the area of interior design.

-In this blog we will go through everything you need to consider when moving when it comes to interior, so that you can be well prepared for your move and you will not forget anything for the interior of your new home.
-Finally, you can also download this checklist if you sign up for the newsletter at the bottom of the article.
+In this blog post, we'll go over everything you need to consider when it comes to interior design during your move.
+This will ensure you're well-prepared for your move and won't forget anything when furnishing your new home.
+Finally, you can also download this checklist if you subscribe to the newsletter at the bottom of the article.

 Why a checklist?

-A good start is half the battle and that certainly applies to a move.
-But how do you start?
-With a clear preparation of course.
-By thinking in time about what needs to be done, you save yourself a lot of stress.
+A good start is half the battle, and that's especially true for a move.
+But how do you begin?
+With thorough preparation, of course.
+By thinking ahead about what needs to be done, you'll save yourself a lot of stress.

-In addition, a checklist helps you save money.
-You get an overview of what you really need, avoid double purchases and save last-minute trips to the hardware store.
+What's more, a checklist helps you save money.
+You get an overview of what you really need, avoid duplicate purchases, and save last-minute trips to the hardware store.

-In short: peace of mind and peace in your home.
+In short: peace of mind and peace of mind in your home.

 Common mistakes when furnishing a new home

-Moving is often a rollercoaster: you want everything to be done quickly.
-But in that haste, many (sustainable) mistakes are made.
-Below are the most common mistakes - so you can avoid them:
+Moving is often a rollercoaster: you're so eager to get everything done quickly.
+But in that rush, many (permanent) mistakes are made.
+Below are the most common mistakes – so you can avoid them:

-It seems smart to order a new sofa or dining table right away, but often it is still too early.
-You have to 'feel' the space first: what are the acoustics like, where does the light fall, where do you want to sit?
-Many people buy something nice based on feeling, but notice after a few weeks that it does not fit with how they really use the space.
+It might seem smart to order a new sofa or dining table right away, but it's often too early.
+You first need to get a feel for the space: what are the acoustics like, where will the light fall, where do you want to sit?
+Many people buy something they like based on their gut feeling, only to realize after a few weeks that it doesn't really fit how they use the space.

 Not taking into account the incidence of light

-Daylight has a huge impact on atmosphere, color, and function.
-Without testing how sunlight enters at different times of the day, you risk making the wrong choices for window coverings, lighting, or even wall colors.
+Daylight has a huge impact on ambiance, color, and function.
+Without testing how sunlight falls at different times of day, you risk making the wrong choices for window treatments, lighting, or even wall colors.

 No consistent color or style plan

-Pinterest is full of inspiration, but without a concrete color palette or style document, your home can quickly become a mess.
-A hodgepodge of styles feels restless.
-Tip: choose one dominant style (e.g. Scandinavian, Japandi, or industrial) and build around it.
-Add at most one style accent.
+Pinterest is full of inspiration, but without a concrete color palette or style guide, your home can quickly become cluttered.
+A mishmash of styles feels cluttered.
+Tip: choose one dominant style (e.g., Scandinavian, Japanese, or industrial) and build around it.
+Add at most one accent style.

 No attention to finishing (such as moldings)

-Finishing makes the difference between “just moved” and “finished”.
-Think of tight transitions between walls and ceilings, beautiful skirting boards or subtle moldings.
-Such details give character to your interior and ensure a more luxurious look without having to do major renovations.
+Finishing makes the difference between "just moved in" and "finished."
+Think of smooth transitions between walls and ceilings, beautiful skirting boards, or subtle moldings.
+Such details add character to your interior and create a more luxurious look without the need for major renovations.

 Work in phases

-Your home doesn't have to be Pinterest-perfect in one weekend.
-In fact, working in phases will help you make better choices and avoid impulse regret.
+Your home doesn't have to be Pinterest-perfect in a single weekend.
+In fact, by working in phases, you'll make better choices and avoid impulse regret.

-Start with the basics: furniture, lighting, window coverings and storage.
-Then add atmosphere: wall decoration, plants, textiles, scents and of course finishing touches like our flex mouldings (wink wink) and skirting boards.
+Start with the basics: furniture, lighting, window treatments, and storage.
+Only then add ambiance: wall decor, plants, textiles, fragrances, and of course, finishing touches like our flexible moldings (wink wink), skirting boards, and details like mirrors.

-This way you can build a stylish, functional and personal home step by step.
+This way, you can build a stylish, functional, and personal home step by step.
+Take your time, because Rome wasn't built in a day.

 Not wanting everything at once

-It is logical that you want to settle down as soon as possible, but forcing yourself to decide everything at once often results in chaos (and a waste of money).
-Focus first on what is functionally necessary: where do you sleep, where do you sit, how do you cook?
+It's understandable that you want to settle in as quickly as possible, but forcing yourself to decide everything at once often leads to chaos (and a waste of money).
+Focus first on what's functionally necessary: where will you sleep, where will you sit, how will you cook?

 First basic functionality, then atmosphere

 Think in layers.
-Start with a good base: lighting, furniture, window coverings and storage space.
-Then add atmosphere with wall decoration, plants, textiles, scents and yes; finishing touches such as moldings or skirting boards.
-This way you create peace and space for personal choices, step by step.
+Start with a solid foundation: lighting, furniture, window treatments, and storage.
+Then add ambiance with wall art, plants, textiles, scents, and yes, finishing touches like moldings or skirting boards.
+This way, you create tranquility and space for personal choices, step by step.

 General & planning

-A good start is really half the battle.
-In this phase you map out your living wishes, determine a budget and create a mood board or style guide.
-Also important: measure well!
-Nothing is as frustrating as furniture that doesn't quite fit or a door that won't open.
+A good start is truly half the battle.
+In this phase, you'll map out your living needs, set a budget, and create a mood board or style guide.
+Also important: take accurate measurements!
+There's nothing more frustrating than furniture that doesn't quite fit or a door that won't open.

 -